Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Vemik paused for no longer than the time between his own heartbeats, and would later struggle to explain the full convoluted river of insights that caused him to spring down the tree and throw himself in front of the enraged Given Man before he could lead the charge.
 He was not an instant too late - rather than being bowled over by Yan’s charge, he instead brought him up short.

 Yan was in no mood to be stopped.
-“Get behind me, Sky-Thinker!”
+"Get behind me, Sky-Thinker!"

-“Yan, if they were the enemy we’d be dead already!”
+"Yan, if they were the enemy we’d be dead already!"
 Vemik snapped.

 Possibly nobody else could have used that tone of voice with Yan.
 Possibly the logic of what he was saying wouldn’t have penetrated coming from anybody else.
 But for whatever reason, Yan listened.
 He took a long hard look at the two strangers and at the strange tools they were holding, pointed levelly and unwaveringly in his direction, and Vemik saw him follow, rather more slowly, the same line of thought that had hit him between the ears.

-“It came to me.
-What happens if you take an idea like my spear-thrower and add a *lot* of sky-thinking?”
+"It came to me.
+What happens if you take an idea like my spear-thrower and add a *lot* of sky-thinking?"
 Vemik prompted.

 Yan nodded slowly.
-“Those are weapons.”
+"Those are weapons."

-“Yes.
+"Yes.
 Maybe weapons that can spit blue fire?
-But the death-birds tried to kill me straight away, and these two are…”
+But the death-birds tried to kill me straight away, and these two are…"

 Yan looked at the two strangers.
 They had stopped backing away, but they were poised with their weight to the rear, ready to keep retreating.
 They stood and moved in strange, foreign ways but the stance clearly spoke of a desire for peace.